 According to research conducted at Cohen Children’s Medical Center in New York, more than 3,000 teens are killed annually from texting-related automobile crashes.

-In our audio, Real Talk on Technology, we provide practical strategies for navigating the challenges of parenting in the 21
+In our audio, Real Talk on Technology, we provide practical strategies for navigating the challenges of parenting in the 21st century digital age.
+These include strategies for helping kids make good decisions about the web, social media, video games, coping with cyber bullying, etc.

-st century digital age.
+In our audio, Real Talk on Technology, we provide practical strategies for navigating the challenges of parenting in the 21st century digital age.
 These include strategies for helping kids make good decisions about the web, social media, video games, coping with cyber bullying, etc.

 Related to texting while driving, every parent must ask themselves: (1) Am I using my phone while driving?
 (2) Do I control my phone, or does my phone control me?
-(3) Have admitted to my teens that I can't ensure that they survive?
+(3) Have I admitted to my teens that I can't ensure that they survive?

 The final question is less obvious yet extremely important.
 Do our teens know that their lives depend on the quality of their own decisions?
 Or have we led them to believe that we can somehow rescue them from every poor choice they make?